NextCommunity/NextCommunity.github.io/README.md

 A: Usually within 24-48 hours, depending on maintainer availability.

 **Q: Can I add multiple social links?**
-A: Yes, all social fields (twitter, linkedin, instagram) are optional and independent.
+A: Yes, all social fields (x, linkedin, instagram) are optional and independent.

 **Q: What if I don't have a personal website?**
 A: No problem!
 Just omit the `website` field or set it to your GitHub profile.